-Caloundra is a charming seaside town at the southernmost end of the Sunshine Coast.
-Just 1 hour north of Brisbane.
+Caloundra is a charming seaside town at the Southernmost end of the Sunshine Coast.
+Just 1 hour North of Brisbane.

-They also value the community facilities available in the areas surrounding the CBD, including parks and skate parks, pools, outdoor barbeques, and walking and cycling paths.
+We value the community facilities available in the areas surrounding the CBD, including parks and skate parks, pools, outdoor barbeques, and walking and cycling paths.
 As well as the “caring community spirit” and rich history of the area, linked to its maritime experiences during World War II, indigenous heritage, tradition of fishing, culture of surfing and interaction with the ocean.

 Caloundra has one of the world’s most ideal climates with an annual average daily temperature range of 16.0 °C to 24.9 °C and an average of 7 hours of sunshine per day.
 January and February are typically the warmest months with an average temperate range of 21.0 °C to 29 °C. February and March are typically the wettest months.